You want to apply Citizenship for adults

 You should not submit your identity document when you apply.
 The Swedish Migration Agency will contact you if we need it.

-Special requirements for identification documents from certain countries
+Special requirements for identity documents from certain countries

 • Afghanistan